The purpose of this policy is to details how The Hutchins School (“the School”) will use and manage personal information it receives or collects.

 5.3 Who might the School disclose personal information to?

 The School may disclose personal information, including sensitive information, held about an individual to:

 - Anyone to whom the individual authorises the School to disclose the information

 - Medical practitioners

-- Specialist visiting teachers and sports coaches and other people who provide services to the School
+- Specialist visiting personnel including teachers, sports coaches and other people who provide services to the School

 - Government Departments